layor2257/hydrogen-devops-Challenge/README.md

                       - pool-2
    ```

- Once you have your Deployment manifest ready, you can push it to your GitHub repository.
-Make sure to replace placeholders like your-app,
+ Once I have my Deployment manifest ready, I will push it to your GitHub repository.
+I also sure to replace placeholders like your-app,
  your-app-image, and update the labels as needed.

- A service manifest to allow the app to be acccessible outside the k8s cluster:
+ A service manifest to allow the app to be accessible outside the k8s cluster:

 ```
 apiVersion: v1